 This policy has been developed to protect all employees, service users, customers and visitors from exposure to second-hand smoke and to assist compliance with the Smoking, Health and Social Care (Scotland) Act 2005.
-The reference to smoking relates to all types of smoking - standard cigarettes, cigars, pipes, e-cigarettes etc.
+The reference to smoking relates to all types of smoking - standard cigarettes, cigars, pipes, Nicotine Vapour Products (NVPs) etc.